 After finishing the first sweater, even though it had problems I didn’t know I how to fix, I started a second.
 I finished making the sleeves, but that was it.
 I recently discovered them in bag filled with other unused yarn.

 It even traveled with me!
 But after working on it for three months, I made a teeny tiny mistake and gave up.
+It was another knit flat and seam up pattern, which I was also not happy about so abandoning it was easy.

 Ever since, I kinda told myself knitting wasn’t for me.
 But I really don’t like that I gave up on it because I wasn’t instantly good at it.
 I wasn’t instantly good at sewing, or drawing, or ceramics, or painting, but I kept learning because I got more immediate gratification from those practices.